imatari/curious_moon/discussion.md

 ## Items for Discussion
 - Matari
   - _for sharing_
-    - A reminder that the Linux used in the Docker Postgres container is bare bones.
+    - A reminder that the Linux used in the Docker Postgres image is bare bones.
 There is no
       - Make
       - sudo
       - Vim